nyonson/raiju/README.md

 ## btc2sat

-Quick conversion from btc to the smaller satoshi granularity which is more popular in the lightning network tooling.
+Quick conversion from btc to the smaller satoshi unit which is more popular in the lightning network.

 ```
 raiju btc2sat .000434
 43400
 ```

+## span

 # installation